 8.4 – Comparison of Localities – Budgets

 The detailed budgets for six (6) local towns in Rockingham County were obtained for this study.
 These allow comparisons to be made with the estimated budget of an incorporated town of Massanutten.
-The first table below shows the general expenditures for the six (6) local towns as compared to the essential services expenditures for an incorporated town of Massanutten (as derived in Alternative T4 from Subsection 8.2 of this report).
+The first table below shows the general expenditures for the six (6) local towns as compared to the essential services expenditures for an incorporated town of Massanutten (as derived in Alternative T4 from Subsection 8.2 – Incorporated Town of Massanutten Expenditures of this report).
 From the table, one can readily see that the incorporated town of Massanutten expenditures are on the high side compared to other towns in terms of overall expenditures and in terms of the individual categories of administration, public works, and police.
-This is commensurate with its road system size delineated in Section IV, number of police 9-1-1 calls delineated in Section V, and size of administration delineated in Section VII.
+This is commensurate with its road system size delineated in SECTION IV.
+Massanutten Community Infrastructure, number of police 9-1-1 calls delineated in SECTION V. Massanutten Community Law Enforcement, and size of administration delineated in SECTION VII.
+Massanutten Community Government.